Close

 Income Tax Exemptions for Women Taxpayers in India

 Income tax for women can be reduced by taking advantage of specific benefits and rebates outlined in the Act.
-The income tax exemption limit for females and benefits available to women taxpayers are listed below.
+The income tax exemption limit for females and the benefits available to women taxpayers are listed below.

 Section Eligible Investment or Expense Threshold Limit for Deductions